Fatmawati Soekarno Airport: Facilities and development

+The current passenger terminal has an area of 4,470 m² and can accommodate up to 600,000 passengers annually.
+The terminal is equipped with basic facilities, including restaurants, lounges, ATMs, prayer rooms, souvenir shops, and toilets.

 Construction of a new terminal began in 2018 under the directive of then-President Joko Widodo to address increasing passenger traffic, as the existing terminal had become overcrowded and operating beyond its capacity.
 The project, which is being carried out in two phases, aims to accommodate up to 5.6 million passengers and upgrade the airport to international status, enabling the launch of new international routes to Malaysia and Singapore.
 The total investment for the development is estimated at approximately 622.6 billion rupiah.
 However, construction of the new terminal has been delayed, partly due to the COVID-19 pandemic, during which funds originally allocated for the airport were redirected to pandemic response efforts.
 As of 2024, overall progress has reached only 40%.
 Due to the stalled construction, several parts of the terminal have deteriorated from a lack of maintenance.
+Construction resumed in September 2025, with the first phase initially targeted for completion in May 2026, at a total cost of Rp64.2 billion.
+The new terminal will have a floor area of 9,214 m² across two floors and will be equipped with airbridges.

+The airport has a single runway measuring 2,250 m × 45 m (7,382 ft × 148 ft), capable of accommodating narrow-body aircraft such as the Boeing 737 and Airbus A320.
+The runway is equipped with facilities including an Instrument Landing System (ILS) and Runway Visual Range, which assist in monitoring runway conditions and enable aircraft operations at night and in reduced visibility.
+The runway is planned to be extended to 2,500 m (8,202 ft), with a further extension to 3,000 m (9,843 ft) ultimately planned to accommodate larger aircraft.
+In addition to the runway, the airport has two taxiways connecting the runway to the apron, measuring 130 m × 26 m (427 ft × 85 ft) and 132.5 m × 23 m (435 ft × 75 ft), respectively.
+The airport's apron measures 475 m × 80 m (1,558 ft × 262 ft).